 “You were hospitalized right after you got to Ames.”

 “Yeah.
 I had a bad trip.
-Too many sick rides hitch hiking,” it came rushing out.
+Too many sick rides hitch hiking,” it comes rushing out.

-He didn’t say anything, just held my hand.
-The glow intensified.
-I felt better.
+He doesn’t say anything, just holds my hand.
+The glow intensifies.
+I feel better.

-“I think we’ve made a good start.
+“I think we’ve made a good start, Andy.
 Sometimes it takes months for a patient to open up.”

 “I’m not very patient.
 I’m only young once.”

 “You’re also very wise.
 I think you will feel better for having told someone.
-Am I’m the first one you told about the abuse?
+Am I’m the first you’ve told about the abuse?
 You’ve made progress but it’s not unusual to regress after exposing deep hurt.
 Let’s keep meeting once a week, but if you feel anxious or any other negative emotions, you can call me anytime.”
-He gave me his card, writing his home telephone number on the back.
+He gives me his card, writing his home telephone number on the back.

-We stood up and hugged, smiling deeply at each other.
-He knew I was gay.
-I knew instantly he wasn’t.
-We had a strong sense of balance between us.
-I danced out of the session with an unburdened heart.
+We stand up and hug, smiling deeply at each other.
+He knows I’m gay.
+I know instantly he isn’t.
+We have a strong sense of balance between us.
+I dance out of the session with an unburdened heart.

-I had to go immediately to work.
-The two hours flew by without the feelings diminishing.
-I walked in the house, giving Mom a big hug and swung her around as if we were dancing.
-I did the same with Molly.
+I go immediately to work.
+The two hours fly by without my good feelings diminishing.
+I walk in the house, giving Mom a big hug.
+I swing her around as if we’re dancing.
+I do the same with Molly.

-“Thank you for sending me to Dr. Kam,” I told her.
+“Thank you for sending me to Dr. Kam,” I tell her.